mathewhauer/demographic-anomalies/README.md

 # PAPER TITLE

 # Introduction
-Here we provide the data and code for:  [**PAPER TITLE**](https://github.com/mathewhauer/demographic-anomalies/blob/master/MANUSCRIPT/manuscript.pdf)
+Here we provide the data and code for:  [**Effects without a Cause: The Search for Demographic Anomalies**](https://github.com/mathewhauer/demographic-anomalies/blob/master/MANUSCRIPT/manuscript.pdf)

 ### Citation